Lutfozzaman Babar: Grenade attack

-The 2004 Dhaka grenade attack on 21 August on an Awami League rally killed Ivy Rahman, wife of future President Zillur Rahman, along with 23 others and wounded more than 300 people.
+The 2004 Dhaka grenade attack on 21 August on an Awami League rally killed Ivy Rahman, wife of former President Zillur Rahman, along with 23 others and wounded more than 500 people.
 According to the April 2011 confessional statements by the Harkat-ul-Jihad-al-Islami (HUJI) leader Mufti Abdul Hannan, upon his request, Tarique Rahman, then senior joint secretary general of BNP, assigned Babar, then state home minister, and Abdus Salam Pintu, then deputy industries minister, to provide assistance to the HUJI men to carry out the attack.
 Hannan met Babar among others in a meeting in Hawa Bhaban, the political office of BNP Chairperson Khaleda Zia.
 On 18 August 2004, three days before the attack, the HUJI leaders met Babar at the residence of Pintu.
 In March 2012, a Dhaka court framed charges against 30 accused, including Babar, in the supplementary charge sheet of the case.
 According to the charges, Babar and Pintu assured all administrative assistance regarding the attack.
 Also Maulana Tajuddin, supplier of the grenades, also a brother of Pintu, left Bangladesh for Pakistan on instructions from Babar.
 On 10 October 2018, Babar was given death penalty on charges of killing through criminal conspiracy.
 He had appealed the verdict.
+It was found that the confession statement given by the Harkat-ul-Jihad-al-Islami (HUJI) leader, Mufti Abdul Hannan was forced.

+Lutfuzzaman Babar later gave a court statement under Section 342 of the Criminal Procedure Code addressing the incident.
+In his statement, Babar shared his background as a political and former BNP Member of Parliament.
+He recounted that he was in his office when the explosions occurred and immediately responded by communicating with security personnel and police officials, sending ambulances, and instructing authorities to control the situation.
+He denied any involvement in the attack, claiming he took all necessary measures to ensure justice and support the investigation.
+Babar also highlighted the government’s actions, including the formation of a judicial investigation commission, seeking assistance from Interpol and the FBI, and offering a reward of one crore taka for information about the attackers.

+On November 22, 2024, the High Court concluded a hearing on the appeals and death references of the August 21 grenade attack cases and set to deliver its verdict on any day.
+On 1 December 2024, Babar was acquitted by high court in this case.